mateuszstompor/rhce-environment/README.md

 ## Commonly used commands
 ### Accessing the machines
-In order to access control node execute
+In order to access control-node execute
 ```
 vagrant ssh controller
 ```